MCB Camp Lejeune clean up of Hurricane Isaias

 U.S. Marine Corps Lance Cpl.
-Antonio C. Villanueva, left, and Lance Cpl.
-Daniel Startt, right, both combat engineers with 8th Engineer Support Battalion, 2nd Marine Logistics Group, clear debris with a chainsaw at Berkley Manor on Marine Corps Base Camp Lejeune, North Carolina, Aug.
+Nicolas Chandler with 8th Engineer Support Battalion, 2nd Marine Logistics uses an axe to chop a fallen tree at base house area on Marine Corps Air Station New River, North Carolina.
+Aug.
 4, 2020.
-U.S. Marines carried out recovery efforts after Hurricane Isaias in order to resume normal operations while following COVID-19 mitigation guidelines.
-(U.S. Marine Corps Photo by Lance Cpl.
-Isaiah Gomez)
+Marines carried out recovery efforts after Hurricane Isaias in order to resume normal operations while following COVID-19 mitigation guidelines.
+(U.S. Marine Corps photo by Lance Cpl.
+Scott Jenkins)

 |Date Taken: